Bharat9848/notes/ai_rag.md

  - Mean Reciprocal Rank: average of many reciprocal ranks.
  - map retrieval performance with different indexing algorithm like IVF, FlatL2, HNSW etc.

+---

+# vector store
+It is best suited for unstructured data.

 ### Vector DBs / tools
  - "In general, vector databases organize vectors into buckets, trees, or graphs.
 Vector search algorithms differ based on the heuristics they use to increase the likelihood that similar vectors are close to each other.
 Vectors can also be quantized (reduced precision) or made sparse.
 The idea is that quantized and sparse vectors are less computationally intensive to work with."
+ - search retrun theme
+  1. `similarity`: return search without score
+  2. `similarity_with_score`: return search results with score
+  3. `mmr` Max Marginal Relevance: also checks diversity in documents

 #### References
  - `faiss`: in-memory vector database, each embedding is associated with unique document identifier.
 Document is stored somewhere else. [link](https://github.com/facebookresearch/faiss/wiki/). python package name `faiss-cpu`